 You offer will be assesed for this course based on your ATAR, and not through the Schools Recommendation Program.
-Please note applications close on 30th September at 23.59 AEST.

 Bachelor of Health Science (Medical Radiation Science)

 You will be assesed for this course based on your ATAR, and not through the Schools Recommendation Program.

 This program works as an alternate means of entry alongside the ATAR and the Certificate of Education.

 We recommend you continue with your planned course of study.
 Your ATAR may allow you to qualify for a greater range of study options.
 It will also ensure you’re are assessed for academic merit-based tuition scholarships.